Take a look at our short film that brings together highlights from the day's speeches and performances.

 |Matthew Taylor has been Chief Executive of the RSA since November 2006.
 During this time the Society has substantially increased its output of research and innovation, has provided new routes to support charitable initiatives of its 28,000 Fellows – including crowd funding - and has developed a global profile as a platform for ideas.
 In October 2016 Matthew was appointed by the Prime Minister to lead an independent review into modern employment.
 Full bio|

-Charlotte Winters will present her perspective on the challenges facing young people:
+Charlotte Winters presented her perspective on the challenges facing young people: